 Coral Care

-The key to maintaining healthy corals over the long term, be they delicate Acroporids or more hardy sessile invertebrates such as zoanthids, is stability.
-The more stable you as an aquarist can maintain the chemical composition and other environmental factors in your captive reef, the less any inhabitant in the aquarium will have to expend energy to adapt to change.
+The key to maintaining healthy corals over the long term, be they delicate Acroporids or more hardy sessile invertebrates such as Zoanthids, is stability.
+The more stable you as an aquarist can maintain the chemical composition and other environmental factors in your captive reef, the less energy any in the aquarium will have to expend to adapt to change.
 The closer those parameters are to those encountered in the coral’s natural habitat, the ‘happier’ they will be and the more likely they are to survive.

 Corals need to grow in shallow water where sunlight can reach them.
 Corals depend on the zooxanthellae (algae) that grow inside of them for oxygen and other things, and since these algae needs sunlight to survive, corals also need sunlight to survive.
 Corals rarely develop in water deeper than 165 feet (50 meters).